Our Climate Restoration Report Card for 2020 Candidates

 By Felix Kramer

-Will climate debate moderators ask ambitious questions?
+Will forum and debate moderators ask ambitious questions?
 How will we judge answers?

 “Do you think it’s possible for the next president to stop climate change?”
 That’s the unprecedented and challenging question The New York Times asked all candidates in June.
 That question really translates to, “Can the next President begin to reverse global warming?”
 A few of 21 responders actually answered the question.
 See our rough “machine transcript”.
 We highlight those who talked about removing carbon dioxide, which is how to start reversing global warming!
 And that started us thinking about Scorecards!

-The scorecard starts with two questions: 1.Net-Zero: What year can we begin reversing global warming?
+That scorecard had two questions: 1.Net-Zero: What year can we begin reversing global warming?
 (The specific version of the New York Times question.)
-That will enable the key followup question at a debate: Then what are your priorities?
+That would enable the key followup question at a debate: Then what are your priorities?

-That takes us to candidates’ answers to: 2.
+That took us to candidates’ answers to: 2.
 Can we actually restore our climate?
-Followup questions at a debate can include: Is your climate goal to stay under 2°C or 1.5°C, avoiding the worst consequences of climate change?
+Followup questions at a debate could include: Is your climate goal to stay under 2°C or 1.5°C, avoiding the worst consequences of climate change?
 Or do you consider yourself accountable to give future generations a safe and healthy climate?

 - Candidate Scorecard in development

 - Backup quotes from candidates

 - Statements from candidates at Debate 1 nights 1 & 2

 - Transcript of candidates’ answers to NY Times climate question